Admission Arrangements for Foundation Stage

 Layton School offers 90 places for children in Reception.
 We would recommend that you apply early for places at Layton School as we are a popular school in the locality and our place are filled quickly by Blackpool Council Admissions.
 Once places are filled the council will place your child on a waiting list.
 The school does not have any control over which pupils are placed at Layton School.

 Non-routine admissions are made through the Local Education Authority.
-The school has no control over who is, or is not, admitted to the school.
+The school has no control over who is, or is not admitted to the school.
 You may request a school transfer from from the child’s present school and submit this to Blackpool Council Admissions.
-This is usually done where a family has moved house and another school is closer to the new home or where a parent considers provision at another school to be more appropriate for their child.
+This is usually done where a family has moved house and another school is closer to the new home or where a parent/carer considers provision at another school to be more appropriate for their child.
 Reception, Year 1 and Year 2 have places for 90 children per year group and legally we cannot exceed this number.
-In Years 3-6 our offical pupil admission number is 90 per year group, the school may exceed this for children in exceptional circumstances and this would be done through the School Appeal Procedure.
+In Years 3-6 our official pupil admission number is 90 per year group, the school may exceed this for children in exceptional circumstances and this would be done through the School Appeal Procedure.

 Induction for Parents and Children (Foundation Stage)